 - I agree not to renege or decline a previously accepted offer or use an accepted offer as leverage for another offer elsewhere.

-*Reporting salary offer and job acceptance information to the WCS or CDC is critical to the University of Arkansas for our ability to benchmark successful outcomes in national rankings and recognition.
+*Reporting salary offer and job acceptance information to the WCS or OCC is critical to the University of Arkansas for our ability to benchmark successful outcomes in national rankings and recognition.
 All information will remain confidential.
 Salary and placement information are only reported in statistical format (average salary, percentage of graduates placed, etc.)